 Fields of Study: Humanities, Social Sciences, Sciences

-At the University of Otago you’ll enroll in courses directly at the university and study alongside local students.
-A comprehensive range of course work is available in the areas of the humanities, business, sciences, and health sciences.
+At the University of Otago you’ll study alongside local and international students.
+A comprehensive range of coursework is available in the areas of the humanities, business, sciences, and health sciences.
 Many UCEAP participants who attend the University of Otago are majors in psychology, chemistry, the liberal arts, and the biological sciences.